 Here’s a city guide to the top things to see and do in Kuala Lumpur.

-The Petronas Twin Towers is possibly KL’s most iconic landmark, having claim to fame in Hollywood movies and boasting the title of world’s highest twin structure.
-A proud symbol of Malaysia’s culture and innovation, it gives visitors a bird’s eye view of the cityscape from the observation deck on level 86.
+The Petronas Twin Towers are KL’s most iconic landmark.
+They’ve been featured in Hollywood movies and are recognised as the world’s highest twin structure.
+A proud symbol of Malaysian innovation, the Towers’ Skybridge and Observation Deck give visitors a bird’s eye view of the cityscape below.

 For a peek at the living past, go to Kampung Bharu.
 This traditional Malay community was established at the turn of the 20th century and today still maintains its customs, identity and way of life as it has over generations.

-There’s no end of delicious things to see and do in Kuala Lumpur.
+There’s no end of delicious delights to indulge in in Kuala Lumpur.

 For a taste of colonial customs past, take afternoon tea at the historic Hotel Majestic.
 This quintessentially English ritual is served in your choice of setting (with different price points).
 Whether you opt for the classic tea lounge or the breathtakingly beautiful greenhouse setting (amongst 1,000 orchids), you get the same tiered service of sandwiches, scones and savouries — and an equally gracious affair.